ethanshore/SRGAN-Medical-Imaging/README.md

 For our project, we have written and implemented three different models: SR-ResNet, SRGAN and Linear Interpolation.

 ***Dataset:***
 The dataset we used to train and test our models is the *CPTAC-GBM image dataset* from the *Cancer Imaging Archive*.
 To download the images, visit the following website https://wiki.cancerimagingarchive.net/display/Public/CPTAC-GBM, scroll down to the 'Data Access' section (immediatly above the data type and download table) and follow the provided download instructions.
-The images you would like to download are in the first row of the table, i.e.: 'Images (DICOM, 39.8GB)'.
+The images you would like to download are in the first row of the table, *i.e.*: 'Images (DICOM, 39.8GB)'.